 If one of your envelopes does run out of money, you might be tempted to “steal” money from another envelope.
 Beware, that will bite you in the behind because then you won’t have enough in the envelope you stole from.

 It’s a vicious cycle that you don’t want to get started.
-If you run out of money in an envelope, you may want to reevaluate when it’s time to fill out your next monthly budget and add to that category if necessary.
+If an envelope runs out of money, you may want to reevaluate when it’s time to fill out your next monthly budget and add to that category if necessary.
 Remember, no stealing, discipline is the key!

 If you have a little extra money left in an envelope at the end of the month, that’s great!
 It shows that you used discipline in your spending.
 You can leave that money in the envelope to get a head start on next month.
 Or you can spend it on a special treat if you like, it’s totally up to you!